LauLauThom/knimeTGMM_reloaded/README.md

 TGMM 2.0 is also available but not compiled.
 There is also some documentation in the doc directory of this repo https://bitbucket.org/fernandoamat/tgmm-paper/src/master/.

+# Citations
+If you use this workflow for your research, please cite the original publication

+Amat, F., Lemon, W., Mossing, D. P., McDole, K., Wan, Y., Branson, K., Myers, E. W. and Keller, P. J. (2014).
+*Fast, accurate reconstruction of cell lineages from large-scale fluorescence microscopy data.*
+Nature Methods 11, 951–958,
+doi:10.1038/nmeth.3036.

+as well as the DOI of this repository from Zenodo.
+If you have a github account, you can also "star" the repo (icon on the top right) ;)

 # Expected datasets

-We recommend to use 3D datasets of at least 10 frames.
-Errors were observed using shorter datasets.
+We recommend to use 3D dataset (also 2D is supposed to work for some values of connectivity) and to process at least 10 timepoints.
+Errors were observed using less timepoints.

-Z-stack for each timepoints have to be saved in separate `.tif` files.
+Z-stack for each timepoints have to be saved in separate `.tif` files (single "f" not sure if "tiff" double-f are working, TGMM is matching image filenames against a wildcard pattern and by appending the tif extension).

-Additionally, the filename should contain the timepoint, and filenames shoud be identical (except the timepoint) between the images.
+Additionally, the filenames should contain the timepoint, and filenames shoud be identical (except the timepoint) between the images.
 The reason is that the image location is provided to the workflow (ad to TGMM), as a wildcard pattern for the filepath, with ??? in-place of the timepoints, and no extension.
 Example to match the following images:
 ```